rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

   - Bater
 draft: true
 ---
-When I review code, I sometimes notice that there is room to squash parameters of methods, yet, not many developers are aware of this when they design code.
-From my coding experience, we can write code efficiently and reduce bug rates by putting in effort in reducing the parameters from our methods.
+When I review code, I sometimes notice that there is an opportunity to squash method parameters - yet many developers are unaware of this when they write code.
+From my coding experience, we can write code more efficiently and reduce the amount of bugs by making an effort to reduce the number of parameters in our methods.
 Unless your manager still evaluates output by lines of code, you should definitely try these tips in your daily coding life.

-So today, I will share how to do it with OOP (object-oriented programming) design, and explain where this magic power comes from.
+So today, I will share how to do it with "OOP" (object-oriented programming) design, and explain where this magic power comes from.

 Let's start with a small example.
-The following demo code was written in Ruby, but don't worry; Ruby code is so beginner-friendly that once you have some OOP background, it's easy to grasp.
+The following demo code was written in Ruby, but don't worry; Ruby code is so beginner-friendly that once you have some "OOP" background, it's easy to grasp.

-The example story is, we have some books and want to pass the author name as a parameter, and get the book title, author name, and publish date as a summary.
+The example story is, we have some books and want to pass the author name as a parameter, and get the book title, author name, and year published as a summary.
 ```ruby
 class Book
   attr_reader :title, :year_published